ccao-data/data-architecture/dbt/models/shared_columns.md

 Prorated cards split their total value across multiple PINs.
 An example is something like a building that crosses multiple PINs
 {% enddocs %}

+## external_occpct

+{% docs shared_column_external_occpct %}
+Calculated occupancy rate used for computing fields like `external_rcnld`.

+This field is used in the new system for calculating proration and occupancy, and we expect it to eventually become the standard.
+{% enddocs %}

+## external_propct

+{% docs shared_column_external_propct %}
+Calculated proration rate used for computing fields like `external_rcnld`.

+This field is used in the new system for calculating proration and occupancy, and we expect it to eventually become the standard.
+{% enddocs %}

 ## lline